microsoft/FluidFramework/docs/content/start/property-binder/property-binder-runtime-representation.md

   scene
 * The CameraModel object provides the lookAt function which directly reads and writes the *Property*
-* The CameraPropertyBinding maps values in the *Property* to the THREE.PerspectiveCamera
+* The CameraDataBinding maps values in the *Property* to the THREE.PerspectiveCamera

 The *Property DDS*, the THREE.PerspectiveCamera and the CameraModel are all